+Top 5 Data Protection Trends of 2021Digital transformation isn’t a buzzword anymore.
+It’s the bedrock of any business – large or small that wants to survive.
+2020’s multiple COVID lockdowns and the tectonic swing to remote work saw organizations moving en masse to digital platforms and cloud technologies.
+“Data is the new oil” has never been truer than now, and protecting it has become a top business priority.
 Having pioneered SaaS backup almost a decade ago, SaaS data protection has been our passion and drive, here at CloudAlly.
 Here are our predictions for the Data Protection Trends of 2021 by the CloudAlly team including our founder and GM Avinoam Katz, VP Product Michal Zmiri-Yaniv, Director of Compliance Monty Sagal, Partner Director Murray Moceri, and Director of Marketing Michael Schneider.

 #1 Data Protection Will Evolve Into End-to-end Cloud Data ManagementOrganizations will seek a complete cybersecurity plan and toolset to protect their cloud platform and remote workforce.
 Gartner researchers have put forth three toolsets that will be essential to secure the cloud going forward:

 - Cloud Access Security Brokers (CASB) focused on SaaS Security.
 CASBs consolidate various types of cloud security policy enforcement – authentication, single sign-on, authorization, credential mapping, device profiling, encryption, tokenization, logging, alerting, malware detection/prevention